octavianzarzu/superawesome-test/README.md

 ## What is included?

-This setup can be executed locally.
+The setup can be executed locally.
 It installs [DuckDB](https://duckdb.org/), [dbt-duckdb](https://github.com/duckdb/dbt-duckdb), and [Dagster](https://dagster.io/).
 All SQL questions have been modeled as dbt models.

 Here is a diagram illustrating the process: